State-of-War-PostBar/SOW-Remastered/README.md

 ## Description

-This is a project rebuilding an old game: *State of War* (2001) by [Cypron-Studios](http://www.cypron-studios.com).
+This is a project rebuilding an old game: *State of War* (2001), made by [Cypron-Studios](http://www.cypron-studios.com).

-*State of War* is a single-player or multi-players strategy game.
-You have to use good skills of micro-controlling, observing and managing to defeat your enemies!
+*State of War* is a RTS game.
+You have to use good skills of micro-controlling, observing and resource managing to defeat your enemies!

 **Goals:**